-During the 2013-2014 school year, National History Day invites students to research topics related to the theme "Rights and Responsibilities in History."
+During the 2014-2015 school year, National History Day invites students to research topics related to the theme "Leadership & Legacy in History."
 As is the case each year, the theme is broad enough to encourage investigation of topics ranging from local to world history, and from ancient times to the recent past.
 To understand the historical importance of their topics, students need to ask questions about time, place, and context; cause and effect; change over time; and impact and significance.
 They ought to consider not only when and where events happened, but also why they occurred, what factors contributed to their development, and what effects they had on broader history.
 NHD projects should go beyond mere description to include analysis of information and draw conclusions.

 For National History Day, students must also tie their topics to the theme.
-For 2013-2014 NHD projects, this means that students need to define the sense in which their topics relate to rights and responsibilities in history.
+For 2014-2015 NHD projects, this means that students need to define the sense in which their topics relate to leadership and legacy in history.

 Click here to read more about the theme: http://www.nhd.org/images/uploads/2013_NHD_ThemeSheet.pdf